huggingface/blog/bertin.md

 ### Training details

-We used the same setup and hyperparameters as [Liu et al. (2019)](https://arxiv.org/abs/1907.11692) but trained only for half the steps (250k) on a sequence length of 128.More specifically, the models trained using `Gaussian` and `Stepwise` perplexity sampling trained for the 250k steps, while `Random` was stopped at 230k steps.
+We used the same setup and hyperparameters as [Liu et al. (2019)](https://arxiv.org/abs/1907.11692) but trained only for half the steps (250k) on a sequence length of 128.
+More specifically, the models trained using `Gaussian` and `Stepwise` perplexity sampling trained for the 250k steps, while `Random` was stopped at 230k steps.
 The `Stepwise` perplexity sampling model needed to be initially stopped at 180k to allow downstream tests (sequence length 128), but was later resumed and finished the 250k steps.
 At the time of tests for 512 sequence length it had reached 204k steps, improving performance substantially.

 We then continued training the most promising models for a few more steps (~50k) on sequence length 512 from the previous checkpoints on 128 sequence length at 230k steps.
 Since there there is no standard in the literature on how to do this, we tried two different strategies.
 It turns out this decision had a big impact in the final performance.